Prosocial Norm Emergence in Multiagent Systems

-We consider a static setting in which the we fix the traffic flows for the north-south and east-west directions.
+We consider a static setting in which we fix the traffic flows for the north-south and east-west directions.
 We first set the traffic flow distributions as the same for north-south and east-west directions.
-We observe that approximately half of the time (508 out of 1,000 simulation runs), north-south vehicles learn to Go and east-west vehicles learn to Stop in the conflict situations.
+We observe that approximately half of the time (508 out of 1,000 simulation runs), north-south vehicles learn to Go, and east-west vehicles learn to Stop in conflict situations.
 In the remaining 492 times, the reverse norm arises.
-The population converges to one or the other norm depending on whether Go or Stop is more common for east-west than for north-south vehicles, and thus minimizes collisions.
+The population converges to one or the other norm depending on whether Go or Stop is more common for east-west than for north-south vehicles and thus minimizes collisions.

 Our next setting is also static but with unequal traffic: the north-south orientation has a (30\%) higher traffic volume than the east-west orientation.
 Figure~\ref{fig:collisions} shows the total number of collisions per 1,000 ticks.
 Since there are four cells in the simulated intersection that have the potential of conflict, the maximum number of collisions is four per tick.
 After about 20,000 ticks, the number of collisions decreases dramatically.

-After 25,000 ticks (not shown here for brevity), the changes in the average utility converge to within $10^{-3}$, our convergence parameter.
-This trend in convergence is similar to that observed in Figures~\ref{fig:west-utility} and \ref{fig:south-utility} of Hypothesis H\fsub{dynamic} (tick 0 to 44,000; before traffic pattern reverses).
+After 25,000 ticks (not shown here for brevity), the changes in the average utility converge to within $10^{-3}$, our convergence parameter. \revisedst{This trend in convergence is similar to that observed in Figures 4 and 5}

 Based on the asymptotic reduction in collisions and the convergence in utilities, we conclude that vehicle agents have learned new norms to avoid collision.
 Table~\ref{tab:emerged-norms-static} shows the emergent norms: east-west vehicles learn to Stop in conflicting situations with north-south vehicles.
 Since the north-south orientation has higher traffic volume, the converged norms are efficient---average delay is lower when vehicles in the direction with the lower volume Stop and in the direction with the higher volume Go, than the other way around.
 Norms emerged in this experiment provide evidence to support Hypothesis H\fsub{efficient}.